Nutrition and Biomedicine (Master of Science)

 Internships & excursions

 A pre-study internship before the start of the course is not required for admission.
 However, in the third semester you have to complete your 8-week Research Internship as a required module.
-You can choose between a TUM chair of your choice, international research institutions or industry.
+You can choose between a TUM chair of your choice, international/national research institutions or industry.

 More information on practical experience during studies